William-Yeh/docker-workshop/slides/minimal.md

 # Collect all dependent .so files

-- The tarball `rootfs-from-ubuntu1404.tar.gz` contains `walk-c`, together with required .so files extracted from Ubuntu 14.04:
+- The tarball `rootfs-from-ubuntu1404.tar.gz` contains `walk-dynamic`, together with all required .so files extracted from Ubuntu 14.04:

     ```bash
     $ tar  ztvf  rootfs-from-ubuntu1404.tar.gz